jstar88/Config-Manager/README.md

 ```

 ## Caching
-To set on the caching you just need to provide the name of cached file(with php extension) as second parameter of _getInstance()_ method
+To set on the caching you just need to provide the name of cached file(with php or preferred format extension) as second parameter of _getInstance()_ method

 for example: